Connectors

 Memory-in-pixel technology reduces LCD power consumption

 Kyocera is presenting MIP Technology (Memory in Pixel) as a way to lower power LCDs.
 By the power saving pixel selection method, only the selected pixel were driven.
-Which is different to the line selection method As well as low power consumption, the displays have excellent image quality, claims Kyocera, and fast switching times.
-The technology allows new applications, like smart watches, healthcare devices, sub displays … Read More
+Which is different to the line selection method.
+As well as low power consumption, the displays have excellent image quality, claims Kyocera, and fast switching times.
+The technology allows new applications, like smart watches, healthcare devices, sub displays of DSLR or IC recorders.… Read More

 Kyocera unveils Concept Car “Moeye”